 Annual Western Weekend in Honoka’a

 May.
-Three-day event featuring a Hawaiian country-style dance party, paniolo parade, paniolo film night, rodeo, and block party.
+A 3-day event featuring a Hawaiian country-style dance party, paniolo parade, paniolo film night, rodeo and block party.

 King Kamehameha Day Celebration Floral Parade

 June.
 Floats, marching units, Pa’u riders, bands and more.
 Parade begins in downtown Kailua-Kona.